Question-Score Identity Detection (Q-SID)

 Q-SID was developed by researchers in the Department of Statistics at UCLA and at Lawrence Berkeley National Laboratory using exam data and instructor feedback from UC Berkeley and UCLA.
 Q-SID controls the FPR.
 Collusion Groups have Empirical FPRs of 0.04%, 0.20%, or 0.56% and Synthetic FPRs no higher than 0.8%, see the Q-SID Guide.

 Q-SID works well for class sizes of 25 or more.
 It can identify up to 80% of the students who have colluded on a given exam, depending on the number of question scores provided.
 It requires at least 20 question scores and performs best with at least 50 scores.
 Q-SID can combine data from two or more exams from the same class to facilitate optimum analysis, see the Q-SID Guide.
+A detailed description of the Q-SID algorithm is available in this arXiv preprint.

 Q-SID's goals are fourfold: One, to identify those students most likely to have colluded; Two, to protect the majority of students who obey their school's honor code by ensuring that they receive the grade that they deserve, not a lower one; Three, to deter cheating by informing students in advance that their exams will be screed by Q-SID; Four, to allow departments and institutions to measure collusion system-wide and thereby establish more informed policies.
 For discussion of the importance of using quantitative methods such as Q-SID to address collusion, read this Forbes article and listen to this podcast.